mystique920/shell_scripting/awk_readme.md

-Certainly!
-Here is the text with the backslashes removed:

 # Introduction to AWK

 AWK is a powerful text processing tool that is commonly used in shell scripting.
 It is particularly useful for manipulating and extracting data from structured text files.